- I have taken a specific course, but I am unsure if it meets a specific prerequisite. What should I do?

-- I competed my application, it has been verified but I have not heard anything.
+- I completed my application, it has been verified but I have not heard anything.
 What do I do?

-If it is after January 15 and you have not heard from the OT Admissions Committee and you are sure that your application has been verified, please check your email spam/junk folder for an email sent through OTCAS to the email address provided in your application.
+If it is after the date indicated in the email confirming receipt of your OTCAS application, you have not heard from the OT Admissions Committee and you are sure that your application has been verified, please check your email spam/junk folder for an email sent through OTCAS to the email address provided in your application.

 - I have more than one OTR Observation hours form, how do I attach them to the OTCAS application?

 Scan in all the forms together and attach as a single PDF.
 Observation Hours should be attached in the documents section of the WSU OT program section of the application.
 You can attach them in the general section but all programs you apply to will be able to see the observation hours.
 It is suggested to upload them in the WSU Documents section.

 - I have AP/CLEP credits for some of the prerequisites, how do I submit them?

 Original AP/CLEP scores need to be attached to the supplemental Graduate School application in the Test Scores area (Additional Documents).